chicolucio/chicolucio.github.io/_pages/about.md

 Science communicator and data scientist with a sound understanding of Python and packages such as Pandas, Scikit Learn, Matpltolib and Plotly.
-Currently working as a data scientist on projects for Uber.
-I have worked in the education industry for 10 years solving educational problems with programming.
+Currently working as a data analyst on projects for Uber.
+I have worked in the education industry for 10 years, solving educational problems with programming.
 Launched Ciência Programada, a science communication project in Brazilian Portuguese combining science and programming.
 I've also worked as a laboratory manager, as an environmental analyst and as a scientific researcher.